Inventrom/boltiot-arduino-helper/README.md

 #include <BoltDeviceCredentials.h>
 ```

 Please Note: You can always overwrite the global value by defining the API_KEY and DEVICE_ID macro within your code.
-This can be done by adding the code snipped below in your code and accordingly updating the values.
+This can be done by adding the code snippet below in your code and accordingly updating the values.
 ```cpp
 #define API_KEY     "xxxxxx-xxxx-xxxx-xxxx-xxxxxx"
 #define DEVICE_ID   "BOLTxxxxxxxx"